powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 - The base name is used to access files that all start with the same prefix.
 For example, `network` would be a good base name if your files are `network.xiidm`, `network_mapping.csv`, etc.
 - The data extension is the last extension of your main files, excluding the compression extension if they have one.
-It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is mainly used to disambiguate the files to use in the datasource, for example when you have files that differ only by the data extension (e.g. `network.xiidm` and `network.xml` in the same folder representing two different networks).
+It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is used to disambiguate the files to use in the datasource: just like you can create two different datasources selecting a different subset of files in a folder based on a different base name (e.g. `france.xiidm` and `europe.xiidm`), you can use the data extension to select either `france.xiidm` or `france.uct`.

 Even if `DirectoryDataSource` integrates the notions of base name and data extension in the methods with `(String suffix, String ext)` as parameters, you still have the possibility to use files that do not correspond to the